-A violation of any permit restriction as set forth herein and determined by the Town Board shall be deemed a revocation of said permit and said use shall be removed immediately.
-Nothing in this section shall be deemed to give the owner, applicant or occupant of said lands a vested interest in the use established in said permit.
-In addition, the Town Board, after review by the Plan Commission, shall revoke a Conditional Use Permit if at any time there has been a failure to comply with the conditions imposed or if there has been a substantial change in the development, unless such change has been approved by the Town Board.
+A violation of any permit restriction as set forth herein and determined by the Village Board shall be deemed a revocation of said permit and said use shall be removed immediately.
+Nothing in this section shall be deemed to give the owner, applicant, or occupant of said lands a vested interest in the use established in said permit.
+In addition, the Village Board, after review by the Plan Commission, shall revoke a Conditional Use Permit if at any time there has been a failure to comply with the conditions imposed and agreed to by the applicant or if there has been a substantial change in the development, unless such change has been approved by the Village Board.